 can select to capture only specific counters, their overhead is low even when

-all them are enabled all the time.
-To enable all InnoDB metrics, set the global
+they all are enabled all the time.
+To enable all InnoDB metrics, set the

 mysql> SET GLOBAL innodb_monitor_enable=all

-User statistics is a feature available in Percona Server and MariaDB.
+User statistics is a feature of Percona Server and MariaDB.
 It provides information about user activity, individual table and index access.
 In some cases, collecting user statistics can lead to high overhead, so use this feature sparingly.